Your children are never too young to prepare for college. Learn simple ways of raising college bound kids and building a

 Visit college campuses

 I’m lucky.
 I’m surrounded by four college campuses within driving distance, including my alma mater.
-Exposing campus life is one of the easiest and most fun ways to raise college bound kids.
-They’ll have an early introduction to campus life so that, years later, few of it will be completely new.
+Exposing campus life gives your kids an early introduction to campus life so that, years later, few of it will be completely new.
 College won’t be too intimidating.
 College will be a given.

 What are some things you can do at a college campus?

 - Attend festivals.
 Universities host music and book festivals as well as concerts, too.

 - Visit the botanical garden.
 Take advantage of the biology department’s botanical garden, which provides a wild and imaginative exploration for your kids.

 - Attend child-focused events.
 Your college campus might host a child-focused event, such as arts and crafts.